guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 4. There are 2 recommended packages you should install as well:

-apt-get install smartmontools hdparm
+sudo apt-get install smartmontools hdparm

 5. Start the program with